-Because we work with partners to develop, manufacture and promote linaclotide, we are dependent upon third parties, and our relationships with those third parties, in our efforts to obtain regulatory approval for, and to commercialize, linaclotide.
+Because we work with partners to develop, manufacture and promote linaclotide, we are dependent upon third parties, and our relationships with those third parties, in our efforts to commercialize LINZESS and to obtain regulatory approval for, and to commercialize, linaclotide in our other partnered territories.

-We co-develop and plan to co-promote linaclotide in the U.S. with Forest.
-Forest played a significant role in the conduct of the clinical trials for linaclotide and in the subsequent collection and analysis of data.
-In addition, since we will co-commercialize linaclotide in the U.S. with Forest, we are working closely with them to develop and implement a commercialization plan for linaclotide if and when it is approved by the FDA.
+Forest played a significant role in the conduct of the clinical trials for linaclotide and in the subsequent collection and analysis of data, and Forest holds the NDA for LINZESS.
+In addition, we will co-commercialize LINZESS in the U.S. with Forest.
 Each of Almirall, our European partner, and Astellas, our partner in certain Asian countries, is responsible for completing the clinical programs and obtaining regulatory approval of linaclotide in its respective territory.
-Further, we and our other partners are responsible for reporting adverse event information to us and to Forest.
-In addition, each of our partners is responsible for completing the manufacturing process of linaclotide upon production of the API, which consists of finishing and packaging linaclotide into capsules.
+Upon any approval, each of Almirall and Astellas is responsible for commercializing linaclotide in its respective territory, and each has agreed to use commercially reasonable efforts to do so.
+In October 2012, we entered into a collaboration agreement with AstraZeneca to co-develop and co-commercialize linaclotide in China.
+As one of the first steps in that collaboration, AstraZeneca will lead the operational execution of a Phase 3 clinical trial to assess the efficacy and safety of linaclotide in adult patients suffering from IBS-C in China.
+We and our other partners are responsible for reporting adverse event information to Forest.
+Finally, each of our partners, other than AstraZeneca, is responsible for completing the manufacturing process of linaclotide upon production of the API, which consists of finishing and packaging linaclotide into capsules.

 These functions may not be carried out effectively and efficiently if we fail to communicate and coordinate with our partners, and vice versa.
 Employees of our partners are not our employees, and we have limited ability to control the amount or timing of resources that they devote to linaclotide.
-If any of our partners fails to devote sufficient time and resources to linaclotide, or if its performance is substandard, it will delay the potential approval of regulatory applications for linaclotide as well as the manufacturing and commercialization of linaclotide.
-A material breach by any of our partners of our collaboration agreement with such partner, or a significant disagreement between us and a partner, could also delay the regulatory approval and commercialization of linaclotide, potentially lead to costly litigation, and could have a material adverse impact on our financial condition.
+If any of our partners fails to devote sufficient time and resources to linaclotide, or if its performance is substandard, it will delay the potential submission or approval of regulatory applications for linaclotide, as well as the manufacturing and commercialization of linaclotide in the particular territory.
+A material breach by any of our partners of our collaboration or license agreement with such partner, or a significant disagreement between us and a partner, could also delay the regulatory approval and commercialization of linaclotide, potentially lead to costly litigation, and could have a material adverse impact on our financial condition.
+Moreover, although we have non-compete restrictions in place with each of our partners, they may have relationships with other commercial entities, some of which may compete with us.
+If any of our partners assists our competitors, it could harm our competitive position.